 How frequently/when are the meals available?

-The hot meal program is available Monday to Friday at 12 noon or at 4:00p.m.
+The hot meal program is available Monday to Friday at 11:30am or at 3:00p.m.
 Frozen meals may be ordered at your convenience.

 How frequently do I need to order meals?